You are going through a dramatic time in your life.

 To move your life forward, at some point, you will have to leave this ‘victim mode,’ and it is not easy.
-Leaving this mode will require you to reclaim your power and set boundaries.
-The biggest problem is that being in victim mode is a comfortable and irresistible place to be, as while you are there, when you don’t achieve, there is a good reason to why you are not achieving.
-You have the perfect excuse.
-The blame is all on someone else.
+Leaving this mode will require you to reclaim your power and set boundaries and the biggest problem is that being in victim mode is a comfortable and irresistible place to be.
+While you are there, when you don’t achieve, there is a good reason to why you are not achieving.
+You have the perfect excuse as the blame is all on someone else.

 I haven’t got a job as I am going through the court process with my ex and I can’t be seen to earn much money”.